 Law school students may cross register for classes only at Boston University Law School and only if the course they wish to take at BU will not be offered at any time during the current academic year.
 Students wishing to cross register must see the Director of Academic Services for permission.

-Graduate students enrolled in degree programs during the academic year may apply to participate in the Graduate Consortium in Women Studies, an inter-institutional enterprise established to advance the field of women's studies and enlarge the scope of graduate education through new models of team teaching and interdisciplinary study.
+Graduate students enrolled in degree programs during the academic year may apply to participate in the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality, an inter-institutional enterprise established to advance the field of women's studies and enlarge the scope of graduate education through new models of team teaching and interdisciplinary study.
 Faculty and students are drawn from six member schools—Boston College, Brandeis, Harvard, Northeastern, MIT, and Tufts.
 Graduate students enrolled in degree programs at Boston College may, with the permission of their department, apply to participate in this program.
 Registration forms will be mailed from the Consortium to accepted students.